MinionAttack/conllu-conll-tool/README.md

 `$ ./conllu-conll-tool.py enhanced-ud [--keep] --input no_enhanced --output enhanced`

-- **keep**: Indicates that if the column already contains a value other than `_`, keep it.
+- **keep** (optional): Indicates that if the column already contains a value other than `_`, keep it.
-- **input**: Directory (must have been created) within the *output* folder where the *CoNLL-U* files are located to add the column.
+- **input**: Directory (must have been created) within the *output* folder where the *CoNLL-U* files are located to fill in the column.
-    - You can put the files directly or if you want to add a column to several languages you can put the files in different folders
+    - You can put the files directly or if you want to fill in a column to several languages you can put the files in different folders
       (one for each language), but be aware that the script does not process more than one level of subdirectories.
 - **output**: Directory (must have been created) within the *output* folder where the *CoNLL-U* files will be created with the EUD column filled in.

+### 15. Extract a percentage of sentences

+`$ ./conllu-conll-tool.py extract --input original --output extracted --percentages 10`

+To indicate several percentages at the same time, they must be separated by spaces:

+`$ ./conllu-conll-tool.py extract --input original --output extracted --percentages 10 20 40 60 80`

+- **input**: Directory (must have been created) within the *output* folder where the *CoNLL-U* files are located to extract the sentences.
+    - You can put the files directly or if you want to extract sentences from several languages you can put the files in different folders
+      (one for each language), but be aware that the script does not process more than one level of subdirectories.
+- **output**: Directory (must have been created) within the *output* folder where the *CoNLL-U* files will be created with the extracted sentences.
+- **percentages**: The percentages of sentences to be extracted.

 ## Licensing agreement